MorganStenberg/tabletop-api/README.md

     release: python manage.py makemigrations && python manage.py migrate
     web: gunicorn table_tt_api.wsgi

 - Add Corsheader to installed apps in settings.py, add Heroku to allowed hosts.
-Also set allowed_origins for networks requests and enable sending cookies in cross-origin requests under middleware in settings.py.
+Also set allowed_origins for network requests and enable sending cookies in cross-origin requests under middleware in settings.py.

 - Change debug value from True to 'DEV' in os.environ, which means that DEBUG will be True if the DEV environment variable exists but False if it is not, meaning in production.

 - Add JWT tokens functionality.
 Install the djangorestframework-simplejwt package, Add JWT_AUTH attributes.
-This will allow front end app and the API deployed to different platforms and the cookies will not be blocked.
+This will allow the front end app and the API deployed to different platforms and the cookies will not be blocked.

 - Set the JSON Renderer by adding: 'if 'DEV' not in os.environ: REST_FRAMEWORK['DEFAULT_RENDERER_CLASSES'] = ['rest_framework.renderers.JSONRenderer',]'

-- Update requirements.txt file and deploy on Herukou through connecting to the repository on Github.
+- Update requirements.txt file and deploy on Heroku through connecting to the repository on Github.

 - Fix dj-rest-auth bug according to instructions in walkthrough.
-The bug won´t allow users to log out.
+The bug wont allow users to log out.
 The issue is connected to the samesite attribute.

 To fix it create a views.py file in the app folder and import JWT_AUTH.
 Then, write a new logout view that sets both jwt tokens to empty strings and also pass samesite=JWT_AUTH_SAMESITE.
 Include the logout view in urls.py by importing it and add it to the urlpatterns list above the default dj-rest-auth urls.
 Then push the code to GitHub, and if you have chosen to manually deploy your app at Heroku make sure you deploy it again.
 In order to use the API with the front end app, add two new environment variables.
 Go to your allowed hosts in settings.py and copy the string/link for your Heroku app.
 Go to your app at Heroku, and then the settings tab.
 Add a config var with the key value of ALLOWED_HOST and paste in the string you copied from settings.py.
 Go back to settings.py and replace the heroku link with os.environ.get('ALLOWED_HOST').
 In your settings.py file add: import re.
 Then, in the `if 'CLIENT_ORIGIN' in os.environ:...` code, replace the else statement and body with the following code: